MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-inbox.md

 # Configure the inbox

-As an administrator, you can configure the inbox setting so that when your agents open Customer Service workspace or Omnichannel for Customer Service, they can select the inbox icon to show all the cases,  conversations, and records that are assigned to them.
-The inbox is designed to help agents efficiently work on high velocity tasks, and promote inbox sessions to regular sessions when they need more time to resolve cases and complete their conversations.
+As an administrator, you can [configure the inbox setting](#configure-the-inbox-setting-for-agents) so that when your agents open Customer Service workspace or Omnichannel for Customer Service, they can select the inbox icon to show all the cases,  conversations, and records that are assigned to them.
+The inbox is designed to help agents efficiently work on high-velocity-tasks, and promote inbox sessions to regular sessions when they need more time to resolve cases and complete their conversations.

 You can configure the inbox settings for custom experiences only.